svenmalvik/svenmalvik.com/src/pages/about.md

 - Tech leadership experiences
 - Or just life in general!

-Find me on [LinkedIn](https://www.linkedin.com/in/svenmalvik) for the tech stuff, [YouTube](https://www.youtube.com/@svenmalvik) for the trance vibes, or check out my [blog](/blog) where I share thoughts about both worlds.
+Find me on [LinkedIn](https://www.linkedin.com/in/svenmalvik) for the tech stuff or [YouTube](https://www.youtube.com/@svenmalvik) for the trance vibes.
+Check out my [blog](/blog) where I share thoughts about both worlds.

 Whether it's through code or music, I believe in creating experiences that make a difference.
 That's what drives me every day!